DevOps-Sad-people/itu-minitwit/README.md

 read more about the erb syntax [here](https://www.puppet.com/docs/puppet/5.5/lang_template_erb.html)

-The css file should be in the `public/` folder, but for now it is just directly in the layout file.
+The css file is in the `public/stylesheets` folder.

 The erb structure and syntax
 ```erb